 The use of the Early Piano Room requires initial prior permission; email email@example.com

 Studio 7 is intended for a series of rehearsals leading to a musical or dramatic performance.
+It is not intended for piano practice, except in exceptional circumstances.
 Those booking the space should prepare their rehearsal schedule and book the space accordingly.
 Bookings will be individually cleared before being allowed to go forward.

 Instruments: Steinway Model D and a double manual harpsichord by Robert Goble.

 These are both primarily concert instruments, and are not available for general practice.
 They may only be played in the week preceding a recital for which the performer is booked.